SDRausty/SDRausty/README.md

 <h1 align="center">𝚆𝚎re bombed into running parts?
 Later, was they rotting?
 Were they maggotting moving?
+Insects buzzing!
 We𝚕𝚌𝚘𝚖𝚎!
 Enjoy!</h1>

 <h4 align="center"><em>Androids be more than computers!</em></h4>